bioc/eheat/README.md

 <img src="man/figures/README-unnamed-chunk-7-1.png" width="100%" />

-`gganno` can work with `Heatmap` function, but cannot extract the legend.
+`gganno` can work with `Heatmap` function, in this way, legends won’t be extracted.

 ``` r
 draw(Heatmap(small_mat,